Project Right-of-Way Acquisition

 - The District notifies each landowner that his or her property is needed for a project.

-- Information about the landowner’s property is transferred from the District to the Harris County Right of Way Division, which will carry out the remaining steps for acquiring the property.
+- Information about the landowner’s property is transferred from the District to the Harris County Real Property Division, which will carry out the remaining steps for acquiring the property.

-- The Right of Way Division sends the landowner a letter, including the name of the independent appraiser hired by the Right of Way Division to determine fair market value of the property, and a copy of the Texas Landowner’s Bill of Rights.
+- The Real Property Division sends the landowner a letter, including the name of the independent appraiser hired by the Real Property Division to determine fair market value of the property, and a copy of the Texas Landowner’s Bill of Rights.

 - The appraiser contacts the landowner to make an appointment to appraise the property.

-- An acquisition agent from the Right of Way Division makes an offer for the property, based on the appraised value.
+- An acquisition agent from the Real Property Division makes an offer for the property, based on the appraised value.
 The landowner typically has 45 days to decide whether to accept the offer, make a counter offer, or reject the offer.

 Accepting the offer